 The Wörlitz park landscape is strongly structured by man and subject to a strict care regime, but still varied enough to provide enough habitat for a wide variety of creatures.

 Some of the buildings of the Worlitz Gardens in detail

 Even before you enter the park itself, you will notice the gatehouse, which houses the restaurant „Zum Eichenkranz“ (The oak wreath).
 This was built from the beginning in 1785-87 as a visitors‘ restaurant for Wörlitz and the park.
 The front on the city side is recognizable as a half-timbered building, while on the park side a „gothic“ facade design was chosen.

 Main road or through „Neumark’s garden“?

-Behind it, a path turns right into the park, towards the manor house and the gondola station, while the road continues straight ahead.
+Behind it, a path turns right into the Worlitz gardens, towards the manor house and the gondola station, while the road continues straight ahead.
 This leads over the Friederiken Bridge, which is named after the Prussian Princess Friedrike.
-On the right hand side you can already see the South Sea Pavilion and behind it the library pavilion.
+On the right hand side you can already see the South Sea Pavilion and behind it the library pavilion in the Worlitz Gardens.
 In the first of these is the South Sea Collection, which Prince Friedrich received from the explorer Georg Forster in 1775.

 At the library pavilion, which is clad with lawn iron ore stones, there is another passage – up the stairs – into the park.
 If you are good on foot and want to escape the main hustle and bustle at the „Eichenkranz“ – entrance, you can pass through here on a short way to the labyrinth or through „Neumarks Garten“ with the ferry to the Rose Island.
 The names Neumark’s Garden as well as the larger Schoch’s Garden to the north are derived from the main gardeners responsible for these parts and, in the case of Schoch, a large part of the park.